 Your relay is an accelerator, not a single point of failure.
 If the box goes down and you've left the fallback on, devices drop back to the shared servers and keep working.

 Want this without keeping a server alive yourself?
-The Private Line is exactly this, run for you at 1 Gbps, for $10/mo.
-Same network model — one is your time, one is your money.
+The Private Line is exactly this run for you at 1 Gbps, plus its own cec.direct subdomain and a claimed node in your fleet.
+Coming soon at $10/mo.
+Same network model; one is your time, one is your money.

-connections: 0The relay's fine — traffic isn't arriving.
-Check, in order: DNS (does the name resolve here?), TLS/proxy (run npx wscat -c wss://relay.example.com — expect a connect), then the firewall.
+connections: 0The relay's fine; traffic isn't arriving.
+Check, in order: DNS (does the name resolve here?), TLS/proxy (run npx wscat -c wss://relay.example.com and expect a connect), then the firewall.

 It needs a credential, and a public_ip on a wildcard bind.
 Set both in config.json, then re-apply or restart the daemon.